-CREATION OF THE FESTIVAL
+THE FESTIVAL TAKES EXPANSION

 A few years later, the FFEM spreads to two other universities in Montreal with anthropology departments: McGill University and Concordia University.
 It becomes the FIFEM: Ethnographic Film Inter-University Festival of Montreal.

-FIFEM BECOMES FIFEQ
+FIFEM becomes FIFEQ

-A TEAM OF COMMITTED VOLUNTEERS
+A TEAM OF DEDICATED VOLUNTEERS

 Danielle Kouhio Depri

-General coordination and programming
+Artistic direction, general coordination and programming

-Communications and Promotion
+Communications and Audience Development Intern